JBamberger/jbamberger.github.io/_posts/2018-12-29-springboot-deployment-with-nginx.markdown

 ---
 layout: post
-title:  "Springboot deployment with nginx"
+title:  "Spring Boot deployment with nginx"
 date:   2018-12-29 16:05:00 +0200
 categories: Development
-tags: Java Springboot Gradle Nginx CentOS systemd
+tags: Java Spring Boot Gradle Nginx CentOS systemd
 ---

-This post will show how to configure a CentOS server for deploying a Springboot application build with Gradle.
+This post will show how to configure a CentOS server for deploying a Spring Boot application build with Gradle.
 The networking is passed trough nginx which can be used to run multiple servers on the same host or serve static traffic faster.